- Symptoms and Signs

 Nephrotic syndrome is urinary excretion of > 3 g of protein/day due to a glomerular disorder plus edema and hypoalbuminemia.
 It is more common among children and has both primary and secondary causes.
 Diagnosis is by determination of urine protein/creatinine ratio in a random urine sample or measurement of urinary protein in a 24-h urine collection; cause is diagnosed based on history, physical examination, serologic testing, and renal biopsy.
 Prognosis and treatment vary by cause.

-Nephrotic syndrome occurs at any age but is more prevalent in children, mostly between ages 1½ and 4 yr.
-Congenital nephrotic syndromes appear during the first year of life (see Congenital Nephrotic Syndromes).
-At younger ages, boys are affected more often than girls, but both are affected equally at older ages.
-Causes differ by age (see Glomerular Disorders by Age and Manifestations) and may be primary or secondary (see Causes of Nephrotic Syndrome).
+Nephrotic syndrome occurs at any age but is more prevalent in children (primarily minimal change disease), mostly between ages 1½ and 4 yr.
+Congenital nephrotic syndromes appear during the first year of life.
+At younger ages (< 8 yr), boys are affected more often than girls, but both are affected equally at older ages.
+Causes differ by age (see Table: Glomerular Disorders by Age and Manifestations) and may be primary or secondary (see Table: Causes of Nephrotic Syndrome).

 The most common primary causes are the following: